BIDS/repro-conf/Syllabi/misc.md

 ## What should we teach?

-* We've mostly spoken about software tools (i.e., Git, GitHub, Docker, Python, R, Make, unit tests, etc.) for reproducibility.
+* We've talked a lot about software tools (i.e., Git, GitHub, Docker, Python, R, Make, unit tests, etc.) for reproducibility.
 Yet the mechanical reproduction of results is not an end, but a means to provide a secure foundation for reliable research.
+How do we make sure students don't miss the forest for the trees?
-To what extent should we be teaching/discussing other aspects of computational reproducibility (e.g., statistical issues) and tool-agnostic principles that can be introduced in many different contexts.
+* To what extent should we be teaching/discussing other aspects of computational reproducibility (e.g., statistical issues) and tool-agnostic principles that can be introduced in many different contexts?
 * Statistical training makes sense for many scientists, but may not be as widely appropriate as the tools for computational reproducibility.
-  For instance, what role would statistical concerns play in a traditional numerical analysis course.
-The specifics of statistical reproducbility are probably best determined at a domain specific level.
+  For instance, what role would statistical concerns play in a traditional deterministic computational science course?
+The specifics of statistical reproducibility are probably best determined at a domain-specific level.
 There might still be some statistical issues that cross many domains.
 For example, the relationship between effect size and probability of reproducing that result.
-* It is an open question as to what exactly we mean by the term computational research.
+* It is an open question what we mean exactly by the term computational research.
 Different domains will have different working definitions and issues.
 However, we do seem to agree on the usefulness of some of the core tools, which are shared across domains.
 * There are also issues involved with open science and access such as licenses, permanent identifiers, provenance, appropriate data repositories, and open access publication.
+These should be included in courses.
 * Teaching some philosophy of science might increase students "buy-in", convincing them that reproducibility is a thing to pursue.
 * Relatedly: there might be an argument for teaching "data science for